google/grr-doc/fleetspeak.md

 ### Fleetspeak

-Install [Fleetspeak][fleetspeak] and follow the [guide][fleetspeak-guide] to learn how to configure services and run the server and the client.
+Install [Fleetspeak][fleetspeak] and follow the [guide][fleetspeak-guide] to learn how to configure services and run the Fleetspeak server and the Fleetspeak client.

 [fleetspeak]: https://github.com/google/fleetspeak
 [fleetspeak-guide]: https://github.com/google/fleetspeak/blob/master/docs/guide.md